 Students investigate other locations that are known to have earthquakes and they notice landforms, such as mountains and ridges that correspond to earthquake patterns.
 They read texts, explore earthquake and landform patterns using a data visualization tool, and study GPS data at these locations.
 Students develop an Earth model and study mantle convection motion to explain how Earth’s surface could move from processes below the surface.
 From this, students develop models to explain different ways plates collide and spread apart, ultimately explaining how Mt.
 Everest could move all the time in one direction, and also suddenly, in a backward motion, during an earthquake.
+The unit ends with students using what they have figured out about uplift and erosion to explain how a fossil was found at Mt.
+Everest without having to dig for it.

 Additional Unit Information